When Technologists Forget the Warning

 Rebuilding Shared Meaning in a Fragmented World

-Modernity believed in progress.
+A lot of our current mess can be understood through the long transition from #modernism to #postmodernism.
+Not as an academic debate, but as a lived reality.
+Modernity was about progress.
 It believed that society could be understood, improved, and consciously shaped.
-Science, democracy, planning, industry, public institutions, trade unions, education, and infrastructure were all part of this story.
+Science, democracy, planning, industry, public institutions, trade unions, education, and infrastructure were all part of this path.
 The future was something people could build together.

 Of course, this vision was never as simple or as benign as some people imagined.
 Modernity produced extraordinary advances in health, communication, and material abundance.
 It also produced colonialism, industrial warfare, bureaucracy, environmental destruction, and systems of control on a scale previously unimaginable.
 Yet despite its contradictions, modernity had confidence.
 It assumed that problems could be solved, that collective action mattered.